tsayula/Capstone/README.md

 The images were processed using Keras' image processing tools, including Keras Image Data Generator.

 ## Exploratory Data Analysis
-To become familiar with the data, images from each category in the training set are visualized to see what they look like respectively. some images in the normal train set as well as the pneumonia train set are visualized to see what the images look like.
+To become familiar with the data, images from each category in the training set are visualized to see what they look like respectively.
-Furthermore, a graph is generateed to explore class imbalance within the data.
+Furthermore, a graph is generateed to explore class imbalance within the data. #See Class Imbalance below

 ### Visualization
 The images are visualized to compare the different types of classes included in the dataset.
 The difference are fairly distinct among classes,